1.1. Contact organisation

 If some errors are detected by the person responsible at SURS for data editing, it is first determined whether an error is remedied without contacting the reporting units, or the error is unclear and requires additional explanations form the reporting units.
 The reporting unit is always contacted when it is not clear from the reported data whether they are correct or not.
 Is also applies to the reporting unit when the reported data are very different form the data reported by the same reporting units for previous years.

 In order to reduce the number of errors, it is very important that we regularly get feedback from reporting units by recontacting them.
 It is important to "educate" persons responsible for reporting, provide them methodological support, the reporting units in order to correctly and accurately fill in the questionnaire.
-The number of measurement errors would be reduced by using a clear, comprehensible questionnaire and clear, short and precise methodological guidelines for completing it.
+The number of measurement errors were reduced by using web questionnaire.

 13.3.3.
 Non response error